uprev-mrt/mrt-tutorial/README.md

 # 7) Interact with poly-packet CLI <a id="poly-cli" style="font-size:0.4em;" href="#top">back to top</a>

-Now that our service is working we can interact with it using the poly-packet cli
+Now that our service is complete, we can interact with it using the poly-packet cli

 ```bash
 poly-packet -i my_protocol.yml -c connect serial:/dev/ttyS3:115200
 ```
-> -c lets you pass a command on start-up, I use it as a convinient way to connect
+> -c lets you pass a command on start-up, I use it as a convenient way to connect

 Once you are in the CLI, you can send some packets